All Mercy services are open. See safe options for care and the latest COVID-19 vaccine information.

 Dr. Mahaffey graduated from the University of Missouri – Columbia School of Medicine, holds a Master of Science in Public Health from MU, completed a residency in family and community medicine at MU, a fellowship in Sports Medicine and Academic Medicine at MU, and earned a Primary Care Sports Medicine Certificate of Qualifications.

 Before moving to St. Louis, Dr. Mahaffey helped develop a regionally known sports medicine program with Mercy in Springfield.
 He also served as Head Physician for the MSU athletics program for 16 years.

 Originally from Springfield, Dr. Mahaffey and his wife, Sandra, live in the St. Louis area.
 They have two daughters: Lauren and Samantha.

-Dr. Husam Nawas is in his third year as part of the St. Louis Cardinals medical staff as a Team Orthopedist.
+Dr. Christian Verry is in his inaugural year with the St. Louis Cardinals medical staff, serving as a Team Physician.

-Dr. Nawas lives in the St. Louis area with his wife Mariam, also a physician, and their son Yousef (3).
+Dr. Verry lives in the St Louis area with his wife, Teresa, and their three young boys.